 Summary of Pharmacological Treatments

 The research evidence for the effects of Imipramine and Desmopressin meets acceptable criteria for evidence based practice and provides support for these treatments as short term control over enuresis.
 However this same literature provides evidence that these interventions are not at all effective once medication is stopped, and therefore evidence for their non use in the long term treatment of enuresis.
-There is also support for the ineffectiveness of anticholinergics such as Oxubutinin in the long term treatment of enuresis, and appropriately controlled randomized control studies have yet to be conducted.
+There is also support for the ineffectiveness of anticholinergics such as Oxybutinin in the long term treatment of enuresis, and appropriately controlled randomized control studies have yet to be conducted.

 BEHAVIORAL INTERVENTIONS